Last Modified on Feb 22, 2015

 It is currently unknown what causes eczema, but there is a hypothesis (the hygiene hypothesis1) that exposure to bacteria is important during developing childhood years, and keeping children in overly sterile environments could increase the risk of allergies, asthma, and eczema.
 There is also a high rate of eczema seen in celiac sufferers vs. people without celiac disease, suggesting there is a genetic link for eczema.
 Additionally, stress and environmental factors are currently being explored as possible causes of eczema.
 Currently, a cure for eczema has not been recognized by modern medicine.

-Here at Earth Clinic, we have dozens of submitted remedies for eczema and wonderful success stories with them.
-Our most popular natural cure for eczema is apple cider vinegar, and also favorable are coconut oil,2 honey, and the 3 day apple fast.
-Below are some of the best home remedies to cure eczema & contact dermatitis, as reported by our readers.
-Some remedies work better for different people, so please let us know if you have had any luck curing your eczema with folk remedies!
+Here at Earth Clinic, our readers have reported successful results with many natural remedies for eczema.
+Our most popular natural cure for eczema is apple cider vinegar, but great results have also been reported from the use of coconut oil, honey, and the 3 day apple fast.
+Below are some of the best home remedies to cure eczema and contact dermatitis.
+No remedy is successful with everyone, so please let us know if you have had any luck curing your eczema with natural home remedies!

 2Novel Antibacterial and Emollient Effects of Coconut and Virgin Olive Oils in Adult Atopic Dermatitis